-St. Albert the Great - The Church and Science Are Not at War
+St. Albert the Great Taught Us That the Church and Science Are in Harmony

-And while St. Albert must be remembered in his own right, we must acknowledge the magnificence of his student –- St. Thomas Aquinas.
-And after Thomas’ sudden death on the way to the Council of Lyons, St. Albert declared that the Light of the Church had gone out.
+And while St. Albert must be remembered in his own right, we must acknowledge the magnificence of his student — St. Thomas Aquinas.
+After Thomas’ sudden death on the way to the Council of Lyons, St. Albert declared that the Light of the Church had gone out.
 Later, the Church bestowed upon St. Thomas the title of Angelic Doctor.
-The Church only continued to esteem the scholar and his scholasticism: the “chief and special glory” was having his Summa Theologica laid upon the altar as a source of inspiration at the Council of Trent.
-He was then declared the patron of All Catholic Schools and Universities by Pope Leo XIII.
+The Church only continued to esteem the scholar and his scholasticism: the “chief and special glory” was having his Summa Theologiae laid upon the altar as a source of inspiration at the Council of Trent.
+He was then declared the Patron of All Catholic Schools and Universities by Pope Leo XIII.

 Behind all the appropriate adulation for St. Thomas, his Summa, and all it represents, is the genius and perseverance of St. Albert.